 Stroll through some of Fenimore Art Museum’s exhibitions, some of which relate to our season.
 Hyde Hall, the historic landmark, is a short drive from the Festival and offers tours of the neoclassic country mansion and stunning views of Otsego Lake.
 Or, take the family to The Farmers’ Museum and experience 19th-century rural and village life firsthand through demonstrations and interpretive exhibits.
-The area is also home to the National Baseball Hall of Fame and Museum, where Glimmerglass Young Artists perform baseball-related concerts in August, The Arkell Museum and Munson-Williams-Proctor Arts Institute.
+The area is also home to the National Baseball Hall of Fame and Museum, where Glimmerglass Young Artists perform baseball-related concerts in August, The Arkell Museum, the Russian History Museum and Munson-Williams-Proctor Arts Institute.

 Once the hops-growing capital of North America, Cooperstown now boasts several breweries, a winery and a historic cider mill.
 Take the Cooperstown Beverage Trail and visit and tour Bear Pond Winery; Brewery Ommegang, the official brewery of The Glimmerglass Festival; Cooperstown Brewing Company; and Fly Creek Cider Mill.